LeoLawrence/Cache-Friendly-Programming/README.md

 A set of programs used to model and simulate Cache behavior, followed by a set of programs used to program with the cache in mind.

-These projects were created for my Computer Architecture course (CS 214) and include some provided code.
+These projects were created for my Computer Architecture course (Rutgers CS 214) and include some provided code.

 To differentiate between provided code and my personal code, please check the difference between the \*_provided.c file and the \*.c file for each program.
+Note that the provided file is directly from the course instructor (link found below).

 ## Authors